uwescience/myria-website/docs/myria-ec2.markdown

 1 new nodes successfully added to cluster 'test-cluster'.
 ```

 Note that any relations you created before running the `myria-cluster resize` command will still be partitioned only on the workers that existed before the command was run.
-This will not produce any incorrect results, but may cause your queries to be less efficient than they could be.
-If you want to partition existing relations on all workers after issuing a `resize` command, you will need to overwrite those relations with the result of a `SCAN`/`STORE` query that repartitions across all workers:
+This will not affect the correctness of your queries, but may cause them to be less efficient than they could be.
+If you want to partition existing relations on all workers after issuing a `resize` command, you will need to overwrite those relations using a `SCAN`/`STORE` query that repartitions across all workers:

 ```
 R = SCAN(MyOldRelation);